 The anal sacs, commonly referred to as the anal glands, are two small scent glands located near the opening of the cat's anus.
 When a cat passes a bowel movement, pressure on these sacs releases a fluid that helps cats to mark their territory.
 Unfortunately, these sacs can become blocked and can cause fluid to build up, leading to infection.

-Besides the basic symptoms of scooting and grooming, signs of anal sac infection or abscess include swelling or redness in the rectal area and blood or pus in the stool or in the hair around the rectum.
-If an abscess develops, your cat may experience a fever.
-If your cat experiences any of these symptoms, a visit to the veterinarian is necessary.
+Besides the basic symptoms of scooting and excessive grooming, signs of anal sac infection or abscess include swelling or redness in the rectal area and blood or pus in the cat's feces or in the hair around the rectum.
+Cat owners should keep an eye on their cat's litter box, as bloody or irregular cat poop can signify a health problem.
+If an abscess develops, the cat may experience a fever.
+If the cat experiences any of these symptoms, a visit to the veterinarian is necessary.

 There are several feline conditions affecting the anus that can create pain and discomfort in cats.
 Straining to poop, showing blood or pus in the stool, scooting along the floor, licking repeatedly at the anal area, or crying in pain are all indicators of a problem that should be seen by a veterinarian.
 If tissue is protruding from the rectal area, this is a sign of a more serious problem, and the owner should seek veterinary care for the cat immediately.